Other energy companies reviews

 Which? verdict on Ebico

 Its first and most successful tariff - Ebico Zero - has one unit rate, no exit fee and no standing charge.
-This is a very simple tariff structure and means you only ever pay for what you use, which may be why Ebico gets such good star ratings.
+This is a very simple tariff structure and means you only pay for what you use, which may be why Ebico gets such good star ratings.

 Ebico Zero could be of particular benefit if you are a low energy user, or a second-home owner.